 1. Amazon rewards credit cards

-A card this rewarding makes it easier to justify spending — especially at Amazon.
+A card this rewarding makes it easier to justify spending — especially at Amazon and subsidiary Whole Foods Market, where cardholders earn the most cash back.
 But there are ways to sweeten your Amazon savings without an Amazon credit card.
 For example, the Honey browser extension automatically compares the prices of various sellers on Amazon to ensure you get the best possible price for an item.

 2. Amazon Prime

-The Amazon Prime membership fee — $12.99 monthly ($6.49 for students) or $119 a year — offers consumers a bundle of attractive services and ensures the company a steady payment stream.
+The Amazon Prime membership fee offers consumers a bundle of attractive services and ensures the company a steady payment stream.

 Perhaps the most alluring features of Prime membership are free:

 Not that you need to join Prime to enjoy benefits like these.
-There are also many ways to stream popular videos free of charge.
-If you are resourceful, you can find free shipping, too.
-To learn about these, read “15 Free Streaming Services to Watch While Stuck at Home” and “8 Ways to Land Free Shipping for Online Purchases.”
+There are also many ways to stream popular programs free of charge.
+If you are resourceful, you can find free shipping too.
+To learn about these, read:

 3. Lightning Deals